seanyoung247/emoji-man/README.md

 #### VAMPIRE PARTY
 Baddies: 🧛
 Collect: 🫀🩸🧄 🌞  20 points each
-Destination : ⚰️
+Destination : 🏰
 Aim: Vampires are on the loose!
 Collect the blood to starve the vampires, collect garlic to repel them and sun to kill them.
-Find safety through the coffin.
+Find safety through the castle.

 #### ALIEN ABDUCTION